Apathsahayar Temple, Thirupazhanam: Architecture

-The temple is located 31 km away from Kumbakonam on the Kumbakonam- Tiruvaiyaru- Tanjore road.
+The temple is located 31 km away from Kumbakonam on the Kumbakonam-Tiruvaiyaru-Tanjore road.
 The temple is 2 km away from Tiruvaiyaru.
 Kandeeswarar has a five-tiered rajagopuram, a three-tiered gopuram internally and an East facing sanctum.
 The sanctum lies axial to the temple gateway and the flag staff, which is located after the gopuram in the second precinct.
 The shrine of Ambal is south facing and she is sported in standing posture.
 There are shrines of Vinayagar, Murugan with Valli & Deivanai, Mahalakshmi and Vishnu Durgai.
 The images of Brahma, Lingodhbhavar and Dakshinamurthy are located in the planks around the sanctum.
 The sanctum is guarded by Dvarapalas and the festival images of temple are housed in the Mukhamandapa.
 In the halls in the first precinct, there are various lingas and a shrine for Venugopala.
 Jackfruit tree is the temple tree and is located in the second precinct.
 The temple is one of few places where there is a separate shrine for Brahma.

 Saptha Stanam

 The sapthasthanam festival is conducted at Tiruvaiyaru during April every year.
 As per Hindu legend, it is the wedding festival of Nandikeswara, the sacred bull of Shiva on the Punarpoosa star during the Tamil month of Panguni.
 The festival deity of Aiyarappar temple of Thiruvaiyaru is carried in a decorated glass palanquin along with the images of Nandikeswara and Suyasayambikai to the temples in Thirupazhanam, Thiruchottruthurai, Thiruvedhikudi, Thirukandiyur and Thirupoonthurthi.
 Each of the festival deities of the respective temples mounted in glass palanquins accompany Aiyarppar on the way to the final destiny, Thillaistanam.
-There is a grand display of fireworks in Cauvery riverbed outside Thillaistanam temple.
-The seven palanquins are carried to Aiyarappar temple in Thiruvaiyyaru.
+There is a grand display of fireworks in the Cauvery riverbed outside Thillaistanam temple.
+The seven palanquins are carried to the Aiyarappar temple in Thiruvaiyyaru.
 Hundreds of people witness the convergence of seven glass palanquins carrying principal deities of respective temples from seven places at Tiruvaiyaru.
 The devotees perform Poochorithal(flower festival) in which a doll offers flowers to the principal deities in the palanquins.
 After the Poochorithal, the palanquins leave for their respective temples.